Hydrocarbure-H/Weeklarr/README.md

 # Weeklarr
-Python project to automatize downloading most famous movies every weeks
+Python project to automatize downloading most famous movies every weeks.
+Totally against the copyright laws.
+No problem with that.